ns1-terraform/terraform-provider-ns1/website/docs/r/redirect.html.markdown

                   prefer the new target page);
   * __masking__   preserves the redirected domain in the browser's address bar (this lets users see the address they entered, even though the displayed content comes from a different web page).
-* `ssl_enabled` - (Optional - defaults to true) Enables HTTPS support on the source domain by using Let's Encrypt certificates.
+* `https_enabled` - (Optional - defaults to true) Enables HTTPS support on the source domain by using Let's Encrypt certificates.
-* `force_redirect` - (Optional - defaults to true) Forces redirect for users that try to visit HTTP domain to HTTPS instead.
+* `https_forced` - (Optional - defaults to true) Forces redirect for users that try to visit HTTP domain to HTTPS instead.
 * `query_forwarding` - (Optional - defaults to false) Enables the query string of a URL to be applied directly to the new target URL.
 * `tags` - (Optional - array) Tags associated with the configuration.
+* `last_updated` - (Read Only) The Unix timestamp representing when the redirect configuration was last updated.

 ## Attributes Reference